Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Introduction

-This paper aims to address this gap by identifying and analyzing the key components that determine the reproducibility of \gls{abk:amod} control research.
-We propose that these components, ranging from modeling choices to experimental setup, be explicitly documented in research outputs.
+This paper aims to address this gap by identifying and analyzing the key components that determine the reproducibility of \gls{abk:amod} control research. \gls{abk:amod} is \emph{among the first and most visible} real-world, \emph{city-scale} deployments of networked robot autonomy in open, human-populated environments, crystallizing the field’s shift \emph{from car to fleet}: the phenomena we analyze, matching, dispatching, and rebalancing, are precisely the robotics primitives of multi-robot task allocation, online routing/trajectory coordination, and load balancing under uncertainty.
 While the focus is on \gls{abk:amod}, the principles discussed are applicable to a broad range of networked control and optimization problems, including those in aviation, maritime transport, and other complex cyber-physical systems.

 The term \textit{reproducibility} has been used to describe varying degrees of rigor in how scientific findings are communicated and validated \cite{goodman2016does, national2019reproducibility}.
 At its most basic level, reproducible research requires sufficient transparency and methodological clarity to enable others to recreate the results and verify the underlying logic.
 This minimal standard typically assumes access to the same input data and requires that the described methods and conditions are detailed enough to reproduce the original outcomes.
 A more rigorous standard is achieved when independent researchers, using comparable techniques and assumptions and not necessarily the same data, can arrive at similar findings and inferences.
 This higher level, which is sometimes referred to as inferential reproducibility or replicability, is critical not only for confirming the robustness of scientific claims but also for enabling future research to build upon and extend the original work.
 In this article, we strive to provide recommendations that strengthen both levels of reproducibility of \gls{abk:amod} research, though we do not draw a strict distinction between the terms.